INFO PAGE

 Juvenile Probation Department Services

-Learn about how our staff helps young people throughout the juvenile justice process.
+Learn about how we help young people throughout the juvenile justice process.

 Probation Services

-Juvenile Deputy Probation Officers (DPOs) provide support and supervision to youth throughout the entire Juvenile Delinquency Court process:
+Juvenile Deputy Probation Officers (DPOs) provide support to youth from the point of arrest throughout the entire Juvenile Delinquency Court process:

 • We develop case plans that support young people to be successful

-• We refer youth and families to community-based services
+• We refer youth and families to government and community-based services

 • We provide supervision to youth and young adults placed on probation